DWLA-TV

 DWLA-TV (channel 12) is a television station in Legazpi City, Albay, Philippines, airing programming from the GMA network.
 It is owned and operated by the network's namesake corporate parent alongside GTV outlet DWJB-TV (channel 27).
-Both stations share transmitter facilities atop Mt.
-Bariw, Estanza, Legazpi City.
+Both stations share transmitter facilities atop Mount Bariw at Barangay Estanza.

-Although identifying as a separate station in its own right, DWLA-TV is considered a satellite station of DWAI-TV (channel 7) in Naga City.
+Although identifying as a separate station in its own right, DWLA-TV was considered a satellite station of DWAI-TV (channel 7) in Naga City.